Artist's Statement and BIO

 Garth Lenz professional biography

-Garth's Fine Art and editorial work has received the highest international awards and appeared in many of the world's leading international publications.
-In 2008, Garth's work won top awards in both the Pris de la Photographie Paris - second and third place in the category of photojournalism/environment - and in the International Photography Awards - first in Nature/Trees and third in Landscape.
-In 2009, Garth was named a Fellow to the International League of Conservation Photographers.
+Garth's Fine Art and editorial work has received the highest international awards, appeared in many of the world's leading international publications, and been exhibited widely.
+In 2009, Garth was named a Senior Fellow to the International League of Conservation Photographers.
 Garth is one of only is one of only 60 photographers worldwide to receive this honour.
-In 2011, Garth's was awarded First Prize in Social Documentary Net's "Ten Years After 9/11: Searching For a 21st Century Landscape."

 Garth's work has appeared in the world's leading publications including, Time Magazine, GEO, National Geographic Society, The New York Times, Canadian Geographic, The Guardian, Esquire, and many others.